Zucchini Bread Muffins (Moist, Easy, and Perfectly Spiced)

 1

 Preheat your oven to 375 degrees F (190 degrees C).
-Line a standard 12-cup muffin tin with paper liners or grease well with nonstick spray.
+Line a standard 12-cup muffin tin with paper liners or grease generously with nonstick spray.

 2